Professional edition active

 If diaphragmatic hernia is suspected in a neonate with respiratory distress, the neonate should be immediately endotracheally intubated and ventilated in the delivery room.
 Bag-and-mask ventilation should be avoided because it may fill the displaced intrathoracic viscera with air and worsen respiratory compromise.
 Continuous nasogastric suction with a double-lumen nasogastric tube prevents swallowed air from progressing through the gastrointestinal tract and causing further lung compression.

-Surgery is required to replace the intestine in the abdomen and to close the diaphragmatic defect after the neonate's oxygenation, acid-base balance, and blood pressure have been optimally managed.
+Surgery is required to replace the abdominal contents into the abdomen and close the diaphragmatic defect.

 Pearls & Pitfalls